 Meditation works in many different ways, you don’t have to be in the iconic meditative pose, you can be laying down, standing up, playing an instrument, drawing or whatever lets your mind focus on the here and now.

-The goal is to focus on your 5 senses, to clear your mind of constant chatter, aka “money mind” and to ultimately feel clearer and calmer.
+The goal is to focus on your 5 senses, to clear your mind of constant chatter, aka “monkey mind” and to ultimately feel clearer and calmer.

 Meditation comes in so many forms it’s best to try the ones that catch your attention and repeat the ones that make you feel clear headed, light, happy, or simply better.